 Keep your team safe and working faster,” they said.
 “And let’s make sure to keep that all under budget, too.”
 No big deal, right?
 Wrong.
 When it comes to Facilities Management, you’ve got a lot of juggling to do to keep everybody happy.

-In this post, we’ll cover how you can make your department work more efficiently, serve the company better, and help you get more influence with the people that matter so you can keep being awesome at your job.
+In this post, we’ll cover how you can make your department work more efficiently, serve the company better, and get more influence with the people that matter so you can keep being awesome at your job.

 What if Facilities Management didn’t exist?

 As humans, we occupy space, and we are accustomed to our spaces working for us, not against us.
 We need these areas to be safe, functional, and comfortable.
 And there’s a lot to that.

 When everything goes to plan, this means that your job as a facilities manager is less stressful.
 No emergencies, easy-to-manage workloads, and fewer incidences.
 Without knowing it, the executive team will see happier staff who are not looking to leave as often as they would be in a non-functioning or dreary space.
 A boost in productivity and reductions in absenteeism, downtime and wastage, not to mention the lack of accidents.

 It’s clear how important it is to have a well-maintained facility, but what happens if you don’t?
 What happens if you are a little too busy to take care of some minor issues that come up and you leave them for later?
 What happens if you don’t have the resources you need to make it happen: adequate staffing, budget, training, equipment, etc.?

 The impact on the Company